mahtab2003/Xera/README.md

 </div>

 > **Note**
-> **This build is not actively maintained by the developer.**
+> **This development of this build is live again.**
 > Pull requests are welcome and will still be accepted.
 If you want to see a feature, feel free to contribute it.
-For a more up-to-date solution, check out <a href="https://github.com/GenerateApps/GenerateArea">GenerateArea</a>.

 ## 👀 What is Xera ?
 Xera is a hosting account and support management system especially designed to work with MOFH (MyOwnFreeHost).
 Xera currently has a limited number of features which are listed below: